Jira is getting a fresh new look and navigation

 Field contexts

 When you create a custom field, a custom field context or custom field configuration scheme is automatically created.
 This lets you select the custom field’s language, default value, and which work types or projects the field appears in.
 You can create a new custom field context if you need to associate different default values and options with different projects or work types.
-Learn more about field contexts.
+More about field contexts.

 To see the context of a field:

-Select > Work items > Custom fields.
+1. Select , then Work items, then Custom fields.

 See the below table to find out why you can’t see the field in the work item in company-managed projects:

-Field context | Is the field visible in the work item? | Description |
+Is the field visible in the work item?

-Default custom field context | Yes | Users can see the field in the work item as this context applies to all work types of the project.
-If you’ve edited the content and removed a work type, you can’t see the field in the work item for that work type. |
+If you’ve edited the content and removed a work type, you can’t see the field in the work item for that work type.

-Custom field context that is applied only to some work types of the project but not all | Depends on the work type | Users can see the field in the work item if the context is applicable to the selected work type. |
+Users can see the field in the work item if the context is applicable to the selected work type.

-Custom field has multiple contexts for work types of the project | Depends on the work type | Users can see the field in the work item if the contexts are associated to the selected work type of the project. |
+Users can see the field in the work item if the contexts are associated to the selected work type of the project.

-Custom field context that is applied to other project(s) and not the current project | No | Users can’t see the field in the work item if the context is associated to other projects and not the current project. |
+Users can’t see the field in the work item if the context is associated to other projects and not the current project.

-Custom field has no context | No | Users can’t see the field in the work item if there is no context that is associated to the current project. |
+Users can’t see the field in the work item if there is no context that is associated to the current project.

 See the below table to find out why you can’t see the field in the work item in team-managed projects:

-Field context | Is the field visible in the work item? | Description |
+Is the field visible in the work item?

-Global custom field context that applies to all work types in all projects | Yes | This is the only context that allows a field from company-managed project to appear in team-Managed projects.
-Global context also allows the field to appear in all company-managed projects too. |
+This is the only context that allows a field from company-managed project to appear in team-Managed projects.

-Any other context apart from global context | No | As the field doesn’t have a global context set, the field will not be visible in team-managed projects.
-Jira admins can go to (Settings) > Work items > Custom fields, and select Contexts and default value for the field to edit or add a global context to the field. |
+Jira admins can go to (Settings), then Work items, then Custom fields, and select Contexts and default value for the field to edit or add a global context to the field.

 For a field to be visible in team-managed projects, you’ll have to apply the global context to it.